Blacksmoke16/posManager/README.md

 # README #

 With the end of POS nearing I decided to release a public version of my POS manager tool.
 This program is intended to be ran on localhost.
 To make things simpler for me and the users I have removed SSO login so only a few manual database inserts/edits are required.
-It also also assumed that the users have some technical experience.
+It is also assumed that the users have some technical experience.

 Screenshots:  http://imgur.com/a/drJOF